Lao Gan Ma: Recipe dispute

-The Chili of Guizhou are large in size, full in body, and contain more water, making it more suitable for making hot sauce, lending the sauce an aroma other than the spicy flavor.
-According to some, Lao Gan Ma lost its unique flavor after this change.
+Guizhou chilies are large in size, full in body, and contain more water, making them more suitable for making hot sauce, lending the sauce an aroma other than the spicy flavor.
+According to some, Lao Gan Ma lost its unique flavor after the change to Henan chilies.
 In 2019, Tao Huabi became the manager of the company again, and Lao Gan Ma switched back to Guizhou chili.

+Disputes and fraud cases with Tencent

+In March 2019, three scammers forged a contract with Lao Gan Ma Company and signed a false contract with Tencent to defraud Tencent of advertising fees related to video game SpeedDrifters through commercial cooperation.
+In this contract, Lao Gan Ma needs to pay Tencent the company's promotion fees.
+Tencent subsequently urged Lao Gan Ma to pay the outstanding debt many times, but was unable to obtain a response.
+On April 24, 2020, Tencent requested the seizure of a total of 16,240,600 yuan in assets of Lao Gan Ma Company (approximately US$2.26 million).
+After investigation, Lao Gan Ma discovered that someone had used the company's seal to forge contracts to defraud Tencent of promotion fees.
+On July 1, 2020, all three scammers were arrested and the case was solved.
+Lao Gan Ma and Tencent announced a settlement over the incident.

 Product

-A variety of flavors are produced such as Spicy Chili Crisp, Chili Oil with Black Bean, Fried Chili in Oil, Hot Chile Sauce, and Spicy Bean Paste, among others.
+A variety of flavors are produced, such as Spicy Chili Crisp, Chili Oil with Black Bean, Fried Chili in Oil, Hot Chili Sauce, and Spicy Bean Paste, among others.
 The Lao Gan Ma products are based on traditional chili sauces found in Guizhou cuisine.

 Factories

 The town of Changmingzhen, Guiding County, Qiannan Buyei and Miao Autonomous Prefecture, has a Lao Gan Ma factory that opened during the COVID-19 pandemic in China.